dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 Client Username | String | The client username.
 For the Solace VMR default message VPN, authentication is disabled by default, so this can be any value.
 Client Password | String | The optional client password.
 For the Solace VMR default message VPN, authentication is disabled by default, so this can be any value or omitted.

-Example of specifying these properties [see here](https://github.com/dfedorov-solace/solace-openmama-publish-subscribe/blob/master/mama.properties) and detailed explanation of them is below.
+Example of specifying these properties [see here](https://github.com/dfedorov-solace/solace-openmama-publish-subscribe/blob/master/mama.properties) and detailed explanation of them is in the [Solace OpenMAMA "Hello World" tutorial](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#properties-file).

 ---